lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Choose Conquer Termites for 'peace of mind' and the best pest service on the Gold Coast!
     imageUrl: img/conquer-termites-gold-coast-best-pest-control-company.png
+  - text: >-
+      ## Buying a Home?
+Watch Out for Those Termites!

+      When you're splashing out on a new home, the last thing you want is a dud or a termite party house.
+That's why getting an Expert to do a **Timber Pest Inspection** is key.
+These aren't your average quick checks; they follow the Aussie Standard 4349.3.2010 and look at:

+      * Termite infestation

+      * Fungal decay (wet rot)

+      * Borer infestation.

+      This isn't just a peek-around.
+It's a deep dive into the timber's health in your potential home, pointing out any creepy crawlies or issues that could mess with the building's strength.

+      #### For more information about:

+      * Timber Pest Inspection - What It Is and What It Isn't

+      * Invasive recommendation - What does that mean?

+      Read More.....
+    heading: Pre-purchase Termite Inspection – Timber Pest Inspection
+    imageUrl: img/gold-coast-prepurchase-termite-inspection.png
   - heading: How Conquer Termites conducts a Termite Inspection
     text: >-
       Check out this video for a real look at how we tackle Termite Inspections.